Ka Ora, Ka Ako | healthy school lunches programme FAQs

 From July 2020, new suppliers and schools making their own lunches will be required to pay those staff predominantly and directly working on school lunches at least $22.10 per hour as part of their contract.

-Ka Ora, Ka Ako is offered to schools and kura that fall within the highest 25 percent of socio-economic disadvantage nationally and where students face the greatest barriers that can affect access to education, wellbeing and achievement.
+Ka Ora, Ka Ako is offered to schools and kura with students that fall within the highest 25 percent of socio-economic disadvantage nationally and where students face the greatest barriers that can affect access to education, wellbeing and achievement.